Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Frontend_API/Setup_Security_Group.md

 Security groups operate at the instance level, meaning that they define rules that specify what traffic is allowed to reach the associated resources.
 These rules can be applied to both incoming and outgoing traffic, providing a granular way to manage access to your AWS resources.

 ***
-## How Do AWS Security Groups Work?
+## How Do AWS Security Groups Work

 Here's a simplified breakdown of the process: